UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week09/lecture08p1.md

 notes:
 Sometimes we want to show data in a proportion and show connections.
-This often happens for hierarcical data.
+This often happens for hierarchical data.

 Here in this example we want to show proportions of land based mammals that are popular at the zoo and then as we move out we subdivide by the individual